-What you must pay wh What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) • Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug • Antigens • Certain oral anti-cancer drugs and anti-nausea drugs • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Retacrit®, Aranesp®, or Darbepoetin Alfa) • Intravenous immune globulin for the home treatment of primary immune deficiency diseases \$35 copay for a 30-day supply of Medicare-covered Part B insulin products.
-0%-20% coinsurance for Part B chemotherapy/radiation and other Part B drugs.
+Covered drugs include: • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) • Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
+In addition to medication costs, you may need additional scans and tests before and/or during treatment that could add to your overall costs.
+Talk to your doctor about what scans and tests you may need as part of your treatment • Clotting factors you give yourself by injection if you have hemophilia • Transplant/Immunosuppressive Drugs: Medicare covers transplant drug therapy if Medicare paid for your organ transplant.
+You must have Part A at the time of the covered transplant, and you must have Part B at the time you get immunosuppressive drugs.
+Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them \$35 copay for a 30-day supply of Medicare-covered Part B insulin products.
+0% to 20% coinsurance for Part B chemotherapy/radiation and other Part B drugs.
 Certain Medicare-covered Part B drugs may require step therapy.
 In Arkansas: 40% coinsurance for a 30-day supply of Medicare-covered Part B insulin products, and the out-of-network deductible does not apply.
-40% coinsurance, after deductible, for Part B chemotherapy/radiation and other Part B drugs.
-Certain Medicare- covered Part B drugs may require step therapy.
+40% coinsurance, after deductible, for Part B chemotherapy/radiation and other Part B drugs may require step therapy.
 Outside Arkansas: \$35 copay for a 30-day supply of Medicare- covered Part B insulin products, and the out- of-network deductible does not apply.
-0%-20% coinsurance for Part B chemotherapy/radiation and other Part B drugs.
-Certain Medicare- covered Part B drugs may require step therapy.
+O% to 20% coinsurance for Part B chemotherapy/radiation and other Part B drugs.
+Certain Medicare- covered Part B drugs.